- Located 35 kms from the Key Lake Mine

 Project Technical Report

-- The Qualified Person for this overview is Peter Dasler.
+- The Qualified Person for this overview was Peter Dasler at the time of publication.
 More detailed exploration information is available in the attached exploration news releases